Vinayakv01/mahatva/README.md

-# Mechanical Oilseal Company Website
+# Mechanical Seal Manufacturer Company Website

-A modern, responsive website for a mechanical oilseal company built with React, Vite, and Tailwind CSS.
+A modern, responsive website for a mechanical seal manufacturer company built with React, Vite, and Tailwind CSS.

 ## Features